"You're one for one. Quit while you're ahead."Jack Youngblood

-Once again I have been overlooked by the membership committee of the College Football Hall of Fame (read the case for my installation below), and, although I am deeply disappointed, I have still consented to be Chief Judge and do a ribs cooking seminar at the Hall's first and hopefully annual Kickoff Riboff.
-Join me in South Bend, Indiana on Saturday 7/14/07.
+Once again I have been overlooked by the membership committee of the College Football Hall of Fame (read the case for my installation below), and, although I am deeply disappointed, I have still consented to be Chief Judge and do a ribs cooking seminar at the Hall's first annual Kickoff Riboff.
+Join me in South Bend, IN, on Saturday 7/14/07 when the flag of National Champs, The Florida Gators will be flying over the hall.

 I had an illustrious college football career worthy of Hall of Fame recognition and a major Hollywood motion picture.
 Why I am not in the Hall is a mystery.
 You be the judge: